palewire/californiacivicdata.org/_posts/2017-10-23-processed-files.markdown

 The elections data can be download in flat or relational formats, in a single ZIP or as individual comma-delimited files.

-This new data, and the open-source code we've released which made it possible, bring us closer than ever to our ultimate goal: Frictionless access to comprehensive California state campaign finance and lobbying activity data.
+This new data — and our open-source code that made it possible — bring us closer than ever to our ultimate goal: Frictionless access to comprehensive California state campaign finance and lobbying activity data.

 * List the files.
 Link to each.
 Some kind of GIF or art of the file download or the data in a spreadsheet.